 Moisture Barriers are intended to prevent the moisture vapor from entering crawlspace area.
 The moisture barrier is usually compromised of sheets of 6 millimeter polyethylene (plastic).
 The sheets are laid in rows over the soil.
 The edges of the sheets are overlapped to form a continuous barrier that will trap the rising moisture.
-In most locations, the barrier is placed only over the soil and secured with weights.
-In some regions, the barrier is continuous over the foundation wall and secured to the sill plate.
+In most locations, the barrier is placed only over the soil and secured.

-- This vapor barrier is carefully installed over 75 - 80% of surface area in your crawlspace to prevent water vapor build up.
+- This plastic is placed over 75 - 80% of the ground in your crawlspace decrease moisture from the ground.